Poverty is Dangerous

 → Rocket stoves are taking off in Zaka

 Flies are a major carrier of disease, and effective traps are easy to make using discarded plastic bottles.

 → Plastic bottles can be converted into great flytraps

 A diet consisting mainly of sadza, a thickened porridge made of maize meal, may prevent starvation, but lacks essential vitamins and minerals essential to good health and disease prevention.
-VillageWorx teaches nutrition and encourages families to grow and eat high-nutrient wholesome food.
+Families are taught about nutrition and are encouraged to grow and eat high-nutrient wholesome food.

-→ Ronald, a local farming manager, samples kale from the garden
+→ Ronald samples kale from a local garden

 Put food and animal waste into your compost, and put your garbage in a pit.
 Remove animal waste and garbage from yards and dwellings to minimize contamination.